yellowdog/python-examples/README.md

 ### Files Downloaded from the Object Store to Local Storage

-The `yd-download` command will download all objects from the Object Store to a local directory, on a per Work Requirement basis.
+The `yd-download` command will download all objects from the Object Store to a local directory, on a per Work Requirement basis (including any files that have been uploaded).
 A local directory is created with the same name as the Namespace and containing the Work Requirement directories.

 Use the `--interactive` option with `yd-download` to select which Work Requirement(s) to download.